 Colorado is full of fascinating ghost towns located throughout the state, some of the best preserved around.
 These towns were abandoned for different reasons, some due to mining or economic struggles, others due to natural forces like cold winters.

-Ghost Towns in Colorado
+List + Map of Ghost Towns in Colorado

 Year round you can explore the best abandoned, old ghost towns in Colorado’s Rocky Mountains and beyond.
 Some high elevation former mining camps are only accessible in the summer.
 2WD cars will be fine for most, though, some require a high-clearance 4×4 or a hike-to access.
 Not all ghost towns listed are worth visited, as little to nothing remains, but we’ll still note their history.

-Guide to Ghost Towns in Colorado
+Guide to Abandoned Places in Colorado

 Colorado is a state filled with a rich, Wild West history, which can be easily experienced with a trip to a ghost town.
 During the Great Gold Rush in the second half of the 19th century, settlers headed west in search of their fortune.
 Mining camps boomed.